OpenNMT/OpenNMT-py/docs/source/onmt.modules.rst

 and have not been thoroughly tested.)

-.. autoclass:: onmt.modules.CNNEncoder
+.. autoclass:: onmt.encoders.CNNEncoder
     :members:

-.. autoclass:: onmt.modules.CNNDecoder
+.. autoclass:: onmt.decoders.CNNDecoder
     :members:

 .. autoclass:: onmt.modules.ConvMultiStepAttention